FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

     :align: center
     :width: 6in

-.. centered:: Figure 4-47  Model-free construct successfully
+.. centered:: Figure 3-63  Model-free construct successfully

 If the model is built incorrectly, you need to click the “Model Construction” module, click “Clear Model Data”, and then build the model again until the modelless artifact model is created correctly.

 By clicking on the No Model Build module, the user can select options such as Get Modeling Data, and the functions of each option are described below.

+- Supplementary shooting: After generating the workpiece model by running the model-free program, if there are incomplete parts in the workpiece model that need supplementary shooting, move the robot to the position where supplementary shooting is required and click "Supplementary Shooting".
+Then click "Acquire Modeling Data" to re-import the workpiece model after supplementary shooting.

 - Get Modeling Data: Click “Get Modeling Data”, after clearing the modeling data, click Get Modeling Data to get the modeled artifact model again.